patjoly/geo-gpx/README.md

     `work_dir` or `wd` for short can be set to specify where to save any working files (such as with the save\_laps() method).
 The module never actually [chdir](https://metacpan.org/pod/chdir)'s, it just keeps track of where the user wants to save files (and not have to type filenames with path each time), hence it is always defined.

     The working directory can be supplied as a relative (to [Cwd::cwd](https://metacpan.org/pod/Cwd%3A%3Acwd)) or absolute path but is internally stored by `set_wd()` as a full path.
-If `work_dir` is ommitted, it is set based on the path of the _$filename_ supplied or the current working directory if the constructor is called with an XML string or a filehandle.
+If `work_dir` is omitted, it is set based on the path of the _$filename_ supplied or the current working directory if the constructor is called with an XML string or a filehandle.

 - clone()